 The couple that picked up our Layla mattress had a Honda Pilot, but used it to pull a little flat trailer like this:

 Since these are typically large bulky items, making sure you have a clean, dry place to store them while you wait for them to sell is a must.
-To keep expenses low, Staci and her husband began in their garage.
-This is a common strategy for new Sharetown reps and she said you can probably store 5-8 mattresses comfortably in a garage, leaned vertically against a wall.
+To keep expenses low, both Chris and Staci started with their garage.
+This is a common strategy for new Sharetown reps and Staci said you can probably store 5-8 mattresses comfortably in a garage, leaned vertically against a wall.

-After about a year, Staci said they invested in a storage unit to be able to expand their inventory.
+After about a year, Staci invested in a storage unit to be able to expand their inventory.
 After all, the more items you can sell, the more profit you can make.